-- how to save money on cell phone bill
+- how can i save money on my phone upgrade

-- how to save money on phone bills
+- how to save money on your smart phone bill

 - how to save money on verizon bill

-- how do i save money on my cell phone bill
+- how do I save money on my verizon phone bill

 Want to completely erase your phone bill?

 Big corporations usually pay billions in advertisements.
 Well this new company that is about to launch is giving back to the people instead of paying advertisement dollars.
 IT will be as easy as inviting people into a network like facebook.
 Contact me if your interested in finding out more.